chomosuke/distributed-exchange/README.md

 - Matcher: one on each node, responsible for matching order where one of the seller or buyer belong to this node.
 - Accounts: source of truth, responsible for recording orders, balance, portfolio and stocks.
 - There can not be more order than balance / stock in portfolio.

+### Matcher syncing
+- local order created.
+  - matched with remote -> no need to broadcast.
+  - matched with local -> broadcast to everyone.
+TICK
+- offer accepted.
+  - need to broadcast to everyone except the offer sender.
+TICK
+- local order matched with remote.
+  - need to broadcast to everyone.
+TICK
+- Order deducted.
+  - need to broadcast.
+TICK